 In the first lines of ‘The Art of Drowning’ the speaker poses the question that forms the basis of all the stanzas to come.
 He expresses his curiosity about where the idea that your life flashes before your eyes before you die comes from.
 Immediately it is clear that he doesn’t believe this is possible, partially, or and it’s entirety.

 Lines three through five of the first stanza outline the common belief that the horrors of death are tempered by moments from one’s past.
-He speaks about how when drowning and panicking one’s body and mind compresses all of one’s experiences.
+He speaks about how when drowning and panicking one’s body and mind compress all of one’s experiences.
 It acts as a vice in the final seconds.
 It is a curious question that the speaker poses.
 A reader is meant to wonder the same, how did this idea get started?
 Does it really happen?
 And if it does, is it a good or a bad thing?

 The second stanza is also five lines and includes some of the speaker’s ideas of more pleasing alternatives to the sudden flash of a memory.
 He poses two different possible deaths, both of which have to do with drowning.
-It is likely he chose drowning as the main cause of death in this poem because it is not instantaneous, (therefore leaving time for this flash of memory).
+It is likely he chose to drown as the main cause of death in this poem because it is not instantaneous, (therefore leaving time for this flash of memory).
 It is also an almost universal fear.

 The speaker asks, or wonders to himself, if it wouldn’t be more pleasurable “for a more leisurely review, an invisible hand / turning the pages of an album of photographs”.
-The biggest difference between this way of reviewing one’s life and the idea of the simple flash, is the time it takes.
+The biggest difference between this way of reviewing one’s life and the idea of the simple flash is the time it takes.

 Just as with the photo album, both of these experiences are longer, more drawn out, and ideally, more pleasurable.
-In the second line he suggests that maybe a “model photograph“ or “an essay“ would be better.
+In the second line, he suggests that maybe a “model photograph“ or “an essay“ would be better.
 The third line encompasses any other possibility, he says that anything, “any form,“ would be better than “the sudden flash“.
-Not only would this be better though, it would be more accurate.
+Not only would this be better though, but it would also be more accurate.

 The next session of the stanza describes the flash of memory to an explosion that would burn off once eyebrows.
 It would be as if your “whole existence“ was “going off in your face“.
-One would be brutally confronted with everything they’ve done “everyone they’ve known, and everything needs seen.
+One would be brutally confronted with everything they’ve done “everyone they’ve known, and everything needs to be seen.
 This act of a sudden power and violence would see them into their death.
 Plus, it would be rather disappointing if one’s life was nothing but a sudden flash.

 In the fourth stanza of ‘The Art of Drowning’ the speaker expresses his doubts that there even is a flash at the end of one’s life.
 He brings together his uncertainty about what happens after death, with his disapproval of the idea of the sudden flash.
-He begins by noting that “survivors“ of near death experiences try to convince those who have never been close to death that these flashes are brilliant and spiritually enlightening.
+He begins by noting that “survivors“ of near-death experiences try to convince those who have never been close to death that these flashes are brilliant and spiritually enlightening.
 Some suggest that they represent a higher truth or power, like lightning “forking across the water“.

-In the third line a reader will notice that Collins capitalized the word “Light”.
+In the third line, a reader will notice that Collins capitalized the word “Light”.
 This was done in order to reference a divine being.
 This is likely the Christian God, who is in this instance contained within the light.
 Going on, the speaker tries to bring up the various arguments from the other side.
-From his tone it is easy to tell that the speaker doesn’t buy them.
+From his tone, it is easy to tell that the speaker doesn’t buy them.
 He believes that if there is anything flashing before one’s eyes it is likely just a fish.

 The “silver“ of the darting fish might be a kind of flash, as has been suggested, but it has nothing to do with one’s life.
 It is a simple coincidence that the creature was there.
 The fish represents the way the world continues to move on even though one is in their final, likely desperate moments.
 The next lines expand on this idea, speaking to the disinterest with which the world treats ones dying body.
 Collin’s speaker explains how if one drowns the “tide will take you, or the lake will accept it all“.
 The water absorbs everything one is and ever has been.
 There is nothing left at the end, all memories are “already forgotten“.